Stephen Wiltshire: Early life

-Stephen Wiltshire was born in London in 1974 to Caribbean parents; his father, Colvin, was a native of Barbados, and his mother, Geneva, is a native of St. Lucia.
+Stephen Wiltshire was born in London in 1974 to Caribbean parents; his father, Colvin, was a native of Barbados, and his mother, Geneva, is a native of Saint Lucia.
 He grew up in Little Venice, Maida Vale, London.
-Wiltshire was mute when young.
+Wiltshire was non-verbal when young.
 At the age of three, he was diagnosed with autism.
 The same year, his father died in a motorbike accident.

 At the age of five, Wiltshire was sent to Queensmill School in London where he expressed interest in drawing.
 His early illustrations depicted animals and cars; he is still extremely interested in American cars and is said to have an encyclopaedic knowledge of them.
 When he was about seven, Wiltshire became fascinated with sketching landmark London buildings.
 After being shown a book of photos depicting the devastation wrought by earthquakes, he began to create detailed architectural drawings of imaginary cityscapes.

 In June 2015, the BBC's Lucy Ash reported: "Soon people outside the school started noticing Stephen's gift and aged eight he landed his first commission—a sketch of Salisbury Cathedral for the former Prime Minister Edward Heath".
 When he was ten, Wiltshire drew a sequence of drawings of London landmarks, one for each letter, that he called a "London Alphabet".

 In 1987, Wiltshire was part of the BBC programme The Foolish Wise Ones.
 Drawings, a collection of his works, was published that same year.

 Between 1995 and his graduation in 1998, Wiltshire attended the City and Guilds of London Art School in Kennington, Lambeth, South London.